Mobile Search Menu

 As for the science itself, it’s not as rare or complicated as you might think.

 “The process of genetically engineering a plant like this has actually been around a long time,” Debbie explains.
-“It’s called agrobacterium.
-Essentially, researchers take a strain of bacteria and add the gene they want to work with to it (in this case, the gene that causes the blue bloom).
+“It’s called plant transformation.
+Essentially, researchers take a strain of bacteria called Agrobacterium and add the gene they want to work with to it (in this case, the gene that causes the blue bloom).
 They then put that bacteria on a small piece of chrysanthemum leaf tissue, and the bacteria enters the leaf, bringing the new gene in with it.”

 Once the gene enters the plant tissue, he says, that tissue is allowed to grow into a complete plant.
 And while developing a new type of flower — or even a new color of flower — in a lab might sound like something out of a science fiction novel, it’s actually, Debbie adds, a very common and widely used research process.